Blame It on the Summer

 "Blame It on the Summer" is a song by Polish-born singer Basia from her 2009 album It's That Girl Again.
-It was written by Basia Trzetrzelewska, Danny White and Andy Ross, and produced by Danny and Basia.
+It was written by Basia Trzetrzelewska, Danny White and Andrew David Ross, and produced by Danny and Basia.
 The singer has revealed that the lyrics are "about women getting restless during the summer".
 The song was the lead single from It's That Girl Again in the US, but the second single in Europe, following "A Gift".